IS4103-CAPSTONE-PROJECT-IT01/Chubby-Chubby-ERP/README.md

 * Make a pull request from your individual repo to the team repo.
 Ensure that the branch selected on your individual repo is the branch with the new changes, and the branch on the team repo the weekly branch (not the master branch).
 * Your changes will go through Travis and Coveralls for Continuous Integration.
 Once done, the pull request is ready to be merged.
 * Tech lead (I) will merge the green-checked pull requests to the team repo and the new changes will be on the team repo.
 However, such changes will remain on the weekly branch of the team repo till the end of the week when it will be merged to the master branch for release.
-* Pull the weekly branch regularly to keep your local repo updated.